Italy Digital Nomad Visa Guide (2024)

 Expense #5: Restaurants and cafes

-Delicious cuisine is probably one of the top 3 first things associated with Italy.
-And for a good reason.
-The country really lives up to its reputation regarding amazing food — from thousands of Michelin-star restaurants to the world’s best pizza place and traditionally great coffee and wine culture, it really has it all.
+Delicious cuisine is probably one of the top 3 first things associated with Italy — and for good reason.
+The country really lives up to its reputation regarding amazing food — from thousands of Michelin-star restaurants to the world’s best pizza place and traditionally great coffee and wine culture, Italy really has it all.

 Expense #6: Internet